Relaxation in dipolar spin ladders: from pair production to false-vacuum decay

-The long-time evolution reveals three distinct relaxation regimes, as illustrated in Figs.~\ref{fig:2}~(a--e) for $\bar Vt=50$.
-In the ergodic regime, at low-enough $\Delta$, the initial state relaxes into a fully balanced distribution~($\eta=0$), and $P(N_{A})$ reaches $P_{eq}(N_A)$ (see Fig.~\ref{fig:2}~(b)).
+The long-time evolution reveals three distinct relaxation regimes, illustrated in Figs.~\ref{fig:2}~(a--e) for $\bar Vt=50$.
+In the ergodic regime, at low-enough $\Delta$, the system relaxes into a fully balanced distribution~($\eta=0$), and $P(N_{A})$ reaches $P_{eq}(N_A)$~(Fig.~\ref{fig:2}~(b)).
 Figure~\ref{fig:2}~(a) shows $P(L/2)/P_{eq}(L/2)$ as a function of $\theta$ and $\Delta$; $P(L/2)/P_{eq}(L/2)\simeq 1$ in the ergodic regime~(dark blue region).
-As illustrated in Figs.~\ref{fig:2}(f--i) for $\theta=0$ and $\Delta=2$, $P(N_A)$ rapidly approaches equilibrium, on a time scale of few tens of $\hbar/J$, well within experimental reach.
-As expected from Bogoliubov analysis, spin relaxation at short times is characterized by the exponential creation of correlated pairs of spin excitations, and hence by an approximately exponentially decreasing $P(N_A)$ distribution~(see Fig.~\ref{fig:2}(g)), and the formation of a thermo-field double state~\cite{TAKAHASHI1996,Chapman_SciPost_2019}.
+As shown in Figs.~\ref{fig:2}(f--i) for $\theta=0$ and $\Delta=2$, $P(N_A)$ rapidly approaches equilibrium, on a time of few tens of $\hbar/J$, well within experimental reach.
+As expected from Bogoliubov analysis, short-time relaxation is characterized by the exponential creation of correlated pairs of spin excitations, and hence by an exponentially decreasing $P(N_A)$~(Fig.~\ref{fig:2}(g)), and the formation of a thermo-field double state~\cite{TAKAHASHI1996,Chapman_SciPost_2019}.
 Eventually, further creation of excitations is arrested by their hard-core nature, and $P(N_A)$ transitions from an exponential to the Gaussian $P_{eq}(N_A)$ already at $Jt/\hbar \simeq 50$~(Fig.~\ref{fig:2}~(i)).

 The long-time behavior presents similar qualitative features as the instability rate of Fig.~\ref{fig:1}~(b).
 The enhanced Bogoliubov instability for $\theta\simeq\theta_M$, translates into ergodic dynamics even for large $\Delta$.
-Moreover, as expected from the stability analysis, for large-enough $\Delta$ the system enters the quasi-localized regime, in which the spin distribution remains fully imbalanced, with $\eta\simeq 1$ and $P(N_A=0)\simeq 1$~(see Fig.~\ref{fig:2}~(e)).
+Moreover, as expected from the stability analysis, for large-enough $\Delta$ the system enters the quasi-localized regime, in which the spin distribution remains fully imbalanced, with $\eta\simeq 1$ and $P(N_A=0)\simeq 1$~(Fig.~\ref{fig:2}~(e)).
 This regime is hence characterized by $P(L/2)/P_{eq}(L/2)\simeq 0$~(white region in Fig.~\ref{fig:2}~(a)).
 We have checked that this remains so up to an eventual relaxation at exponentially long times, resembling the case of a metastable false vacuum~\cite{coleman1977}.